 And the answer to that is simple.

-The candidates who are the most prepared make it through.
-Prepared not just about the MBA admission interview questions but so many other things.
+The candidates who have a clear idea about their aspirations and expectations, prepare well for these questions.
+Hence, prepare not just about the MBA admission interview questions but so many other things.

 The cut-throat competition is a reality and that is why you need to prepare for the MBA admission interview questions.
 And it completely makes sense to take all the mock interviews that MBA coaching institutes always insist on.